asarupPrism/prismhealthlab/ENVIRONMENT_SETUP.md

+# DEPRECATED: See DEPLOYMENT.md for current guidance

-# Environment Setup Guide - Prism Health Lab
+# Environment Setup Guide - Prism Health Lab (legacy)

 This guide provides comprehensive instructions for configuring environment variables for different deployment environments, with emphasis on **immediate Vercel deployment fix**.